How To Reduce Period Pains Naturally

-The medical term for period pains or menstrual cramps is dysmenorrhea and they are caused by the uterus contracting.
+What are period pains?The medical term for period pains or menstrual cramps is dysmenorrhea and they are caused by the uterus contracting.
 As well as the stomach cramps, some women suffer from other symptoms such as extreme tiredness, back ache, vomiting, diarrhea and pain down the inside of the thighs.

 Why teenage girls are more at risk from period painsTeens especially suffer from menstrual and other disorders at this challenging time in their lives.
 Many of today’s teenage girls live busy lives, faced with exhausting academic demands, extracurricular schedules, peer pressures about sex and recreational drugs, a barrage of unhealthy fast food, acne and their appearance.
 Through it all, they’re constantly engaging with social media, leaving them little time to take care of themselves.
 When they seek medical help for period pains, birth control pills, pain killers and even antidepressants are often prescribed with their short term and long term side effects.

 The use of birth control pillsA whole new subject of their own, birth control pills (which have been used since the 1960s) are a form of hormone replacement therapy, consisting of hormones (estrogen and progesterone) that are synthetic – and therefore very different in their chemical structure than those naturally produced by a female body.
 According to Planned Parenthood, their potential short term side effects include bleeding between periods, nausea, vomiting and breast tenderness while many women report weight gain and low sex drive.
 Serious side effects include strokes, hypertension, liver tumors and blood clots in the legs, lungs, heart and brain.
 It’s also common for long term pill users to develop gallstones.

 More natural ways to reduce the discomfort